jamesmishra/unwebpack-sourcemap/README.md

 unwebpack-sourcemap can process source maps on the local filesystem, or it can discover source maps on a remote website.

+This repository is a fork.
+The original unwebpack-sourcemap was authored by [rarecoil][2].

 ## Introduction
 If you're unfamiliar with source maps, you can read:
 * ["Introduction to JavaScript Source Maps"][5] by Google Chrome Developers